Admin-7/Mr-Robot-techniques/InfoSec.md

 [**Capture The Flag competitions (CTFs)**](https://en.wikipedia.org/wiki/Capture_the_flag#Computer_security) are sets of puzzles intended to distill the essence of many aspects of professional computer security work into a single short-lived exercise that is objectively measurable.
 Most competitions are free to participate, and some even award prizes to winners.
 They are often associated with a conference or event, so are open only at certain times, run for a short while, then close and rank the participants according to the competition's scoring rules.

 [**Wargames**](https://en.wikipedia.org/wiki/Wargame_(hacking)), sometimes also called **hacking challenges**, are stand-alone puzzlers that are always available (they are not associated with a time or event).
 Typically, they are organized into levels that get progressively harder as you solve more of them.
 Some hacking/wargame sites also organize challenges into categories based on the skills you need to solve them.

+**Cyberwarfare Ranges** are digital live-fire ranges, semi-private inter-networks where participants can set up and attack other participant's servers and services for educational purposes.
+They are typically heavily firewalled and accessible only with an invitation and/or through a VPN tunnel; think of them like the digital equivalent of paintball arenas or live-fire gun ranges.

+> ℹ️ **A note on netiquette.** While each of these gaming styles offer educational opportunities, most have slightly different etiquette.
+For instance, it's customary for participants to publish solutions to the challenges presented during CTF competitions in the form of writeups on blogs, but this is discouraged by many hacking challenge sites.
+Take a moment to familiarize yourself with the publisher of the challenge you're tackling before you publish your solution to the whole Internet, as you may be spoiling the fun of the game for others.

 ## CTFs